kahnvex/slugnet/docs-src/index.rst

 activation functions, loss functions, forward propogation, backward propogation, and more.

-The mathematical documentation assumes basic understanding of generative machine learning techniques, linear algebra, and calculus.
+The mathematical documentation assumes basic understanding of discriminative machine learning techniques, linear algebra, and calculus.

 Before looking at any code, the following section will introduce the notation